 A cataract is like a cloud, over the eye’s lens, interfering with the quality of vision, making normal activities, such as driving a car, reading a newspaper or seeing people’s faces, increasingly difficult.
-As cataracts progress, vision will become severely limited and cataract surgery becomes necessary for sight.

 Gradually, as cataracts progress, patients may experience symptoms such as: